 2. Hair Coloring: False

-Hair coloring is incredibly common, with upwards of 75% of women dyeing their hair routinely.
+Hair coloring is incredibly common, with upwards of 75% of women dying their hair routinely.
 Thankfully the products used to color have gotten progressively safer.
 Before the 1970s hair coloring contained carcinogenic ingredients, but since then manufacturers have removed those ingredients.

 3. Cell Phone Use: Maybe

-The debate over cellphones and their connection to health has continued to grow.
+The debate over cellphones and their connection to health have continued to grow.
 Some have suggested that the radiofrequency waves from cellphones can be absorbed by body tissue; however, it is important to note that there has been nothing conclusive.